-Tana Mongeau Details Suicidal Thoughts & Xanax Addiction in New Video
+Tana Mongeau Details Her Addiction to Xanax in Revealing New Video

 Tana states that people around her knew she took the medication, but with filming for her reality show approaching, the star was forced to confess to her manager Jordan Worona how bad things had gotten.
 She recalls, "The night before we started filming the season I told Jordan how much I was taking when all that s--t happened with my mom.
 He was kind of like, 'So you tried to kill yourself?'
 And I was like, 'No, I just took this amount of pills,' and he was like, 'If you're taking that much and you know it can kill you, you're okay with that?'"

-At this point, Tana says her health was "failing."
-In addition to popping pills, the vlogger shares she was constantly smoking weed, she had a cough that was "getting worse and worse" and her filming schedule for her MTV reality show made her so "tired."
+At this point, Tana says her health was "failing" and she didn't "care to be alive at all."
+In addition to popping pills, the vlogger shares she was constantly smoking weed, she had a cough that was "getting worse and worse" and the filming schedule for her MTV reality show "exhausted" her.

-While she was aware of the impact filming had on her health physically and mentally, the star says she continued with the show, because she believed, "if I'm going to show this amount of pain to the world, please make it something that people can learn from or watch and get something out of it."
+While she was aware of the impact filming had on her physically and mentally, the star says she continued with the show, because she thought, "if I'm going to show this amount of pain to the world, please make it something that people can learn from or watch and get something out of it."

-However, the star thinks the team at MTV took advantage of her mental state in order to create a better reality TV show.
+However, the star believes the team at MTV took advantage of her mental state in order to create an entertaining reality TV show.
 "I think MTV, they like drama, they know how to give us call-times that make us really tired and give us phone calls and meetings that make us really stressed and have the producers whisper little things to us that make us bicker.
 We fought a lot on the show, but a lot of the things that are now edited to make it look like this major serious fight were sarcastic things we were saying to each other," she alleges.

 KCR/Shutterstock

-She adds that she understands "that's what a reality show is going to do," but she hates to think that her fans would believe she "hate[s] him" or takes him for granted.
+Tana adds she understands "that's what a reality show is going to do," but she hates to think that her fans would believe she "hate[s] him" or takes him for granted.
 She insists, "I love Jordan more than anything in the world and I'm not going to say I wasn't a d--k to him but I promise you off camera I was apologizing, we were working through it."

-Moreover, she tells her viewers that while MTV's footage made it look like she was mean to doctors or staff, that's far from the truth.
-In reality, she and the crew were "shooting this on day 6, hour 100 of shooting the show" and she was "bickering" with Jordan, but they took those conversations completely out of context.
+Moreover, Mongeau tells her viewers that while MTV's footage made it look like she was mean to doctors or staff, that's far from the truth.
+In reality, she and the crew were "shooting this on day six, hour 100 of shooting the show" and she was "bickering" with Jordan, but they took those conversations completely "out of context."
 In the final cut of the show, she claims they made it look like she was arguing with the doctor.

-"I am as miserable as I possibly can be, I am exhausted...
-I blame myself for even being in such a mindset to just film like that and not even think of what MTV would do with it," she reflects.
-Tana acknowledges that some people are going to say she's lying but she knows who she is and she knows that's not how she was raised to treat people.
+"I blame myself for even being in such a mindset to just film like that and not even think of what MTV would do with it," she reflects.

+Tana acknowledges that some people are going to say she's lying but she knows who she is.
+"I always have gone out of my way to be known as he person who is always so nice to their fans and treats everyone like equal."

 Amy Sussman/E!
 Entertainment/NBCU Photo Bank